-Founding partners Belinda Tato and Jose Luis Vallejo have led workshops, lectured and taught at the most prestigious institutions worldwide (2010, 2012 and 2013 visiting professors at Harvard GSD).
+Founding partners Belinda Tato and Jose Luis Vallejo have led workshops, lectured and taught at the most prestigious institutions worldwide (professors at Harvard GSD since 2010).

-At the moment, ecosistema urbano is working on several urban proposals and their most recent projects include the new building for the Reggio Children Foundation in Reggio Emilia (Italy), an experimental urban playground in Dordrecht (Netherlands), the “Ecopolis Plaza” a waste to resources building on the outskirts of Madrid and the project dreamhamar for Hamar (Norway), a network design project for the redevelopment of the city’s main public space.
+At the moment, ecosistema urbano is working on several urban proposals and their most recent projects include the Master Plan for the historic downtown of Asunción (Paraguay), an Activity plan for the regeneration of ‘Voronezh Sea’ Reservoir (Rusia), the new building for the Reggio Children Foundation in Reggio Emilia (Italy), an experimental urban playground in Dordrecht (Netherlands), the “Ecopolis Plaza” a waste to resources building on the outskirts of Madrid and the project dreamhamar for Hamar (Norway), a network design project for the redevelopment of the city’s main public space.

 In parallel, ecosistema urbano has been running a digital platform that develops social networks and manages online channels around the subject of creative urban sustainability.
 Ecosistema develops social software, exploring the new possibilities technology offers to empower people and improve social connectivity and interaction.